-Making the transition from entrepreneur to franchisor is difficult in many cases, if not impossible for some entrepreneurs.
+Making the transition from entrepreneur to the franchisor is difficult in many cases, if not impossible for some entrepreneurs.
 The life of a small business owner forces many people to become cold, hardened and without feelings for others in order to survive the difficulties of entrepreneurship.

-When a business transitions to a franchise company, so to must the business owner.
+When a business transitions to a franchise company, so must the business owner.
 Franchisees become the new customer and many times early on in a franchise brand are demanding of time, energy and emotions.
-In our work with early stage franchisors, it has become evident that some business owners just don’t have the velvet gloves required to work with new franchisees and maintain the delicate franchise brand.
+In our work with early-stage franchisors, it has become evident that some business owners just don’t have the velvet gloves required to work with new franchisees and maintain the delicate franchise brand.

-My advice when considering franchise growth, first start with a business analysis.
+My advice when considering franchise growth is first to start with a business analysis.
 Does your business have processes that are independent of your skill set and would allow someone else to do what you do effectively?
 Not every solid franchise platform works every time for every franchisee, some of the best in the world have failures.
-But you need to determine whether your business is successfully largely because of you and your skill set.
+But you need to determine whether your business is successful largely because of you and your skill set.

-It may be almost immediately after your first few franchises are sold that you should look to hire a capable franchise operations manager where in other cases you might have the aptitude to manage a much larger system before hiring support staff.
-Regardless, your self-evaluation and assessment must be accurate, or you could lose enormous potential for growing your brand through franchising.
+It may be almost immediately after your first few franchises are sold that you should look to hire a capable franchise operations manager whereas in other cases you might have the aptitude to manage a much larger system before hiring support staff.
+Regardless, your self-evaluation and assessment must be accurate, or you could lose the enormous potential for growing your brand through franchising.

-For more information on how to Franchise Your Business, take our Quiz: [button font_size=”20″ color=”#c8232b” text_color=”#ffffff” icon=”check” url=”https://www.fmsfranchise.com/franchise-quiz/” width=”” target=”_self”]Quiz Now[/button]
+For more information on how to Franchise Your Business, take our Quiz.